kindone/text-versioncontrol/README.md

 * `flattenDeltas(...deltas:Delta[]):Delta`
 	* Flattens a sequence of multiple deltas into a single equivalent delta
-* `applyChanges(content:Delta, changes:Delta[]):Delta`
-	* Returns altered content, applying the changes in sequence
-	* It calls flattenDeltas under the hood
-* `invertChange(baseContent:Delta, change:Delta):Delta`
-	* Given a base content, returns the inverse change that would undo the given change when applied
-	* In other words, it returns the `D'` where `baseContent.apply(D).apply(D') == baseContent` holds for content `baseContent` and change `D`.
 * `filterChanges(baseContent:Delta, changes:Delta[], criteria:(idx:number, change:Delta):Delta[]`
 	* Filters changes that are fulfilling criteria given a base content and sequence of changes.
-Useful to rule out certain changes keeping rest of changes intact
+Useful to rule out certain changes while keeping (the effect of) rest of changes intact

 ## SharedString

 ![Image of a change tree](./doc/introduction.png)

 SharedString forms the core of Text-VersionControl's OT and CRDT functionality.
-SharedString is a mutable object that can be *edited* by receiving changes as delta, with awareness of forking and merging.
+SharedString is a mutable object that can be *edited* by receiving changes as delta.
+It can consolidate concurrent, distributed edits by multiple users.

 ### Initialization